deejay189393/Streams-Prefetcher/README.md

 For issues, questions, or contributions:
 - GitHub Issues: [Create an issue](https://github.com/yourusername/Streams-Prefetcher/issues)
-- Documentation: See README.md for CLI version details
+- Changelog: See [CHANGELOG.md](CHANGELOG.md) for version history and updates

 ## License